A springtime forage for wild garlic, a family recipe, and a delicious sandwich

 Wild garlic loves damp, shady spots.
 You’ll find it near caves and riverbanks—places like White Fathers’ or Cradle Hole Caves, or the beautiful Cladagh Glen.

-We headed for a dander at the foot of the Magho cliffs, wandering along the shore near the Magho jetty.
-The ground was carpeted in lush green: wild garlic leaves and delicate white flowers, easy to spot and smell.
+We headed for a dander at the foot of the Magho Cliffs, first wandering along the shore near the Magho jetty.
+All around us, the ground was carpeted in lush green — wild garlic leaves and delicate white flowers — both easy to spot and smell.

-Once home, the mission continued—time to make our pesto!
+Once home, the mission continued—time to make our some pesto from our foraging of wild garlic!

 We didn’t have pine nuts, so we improvised with walnuts (which added a lovely earthiness).